EN TR

 German Architect, 1925-2015

 Otto spent decades with physical models, soap films, and hanging chains.
 He proved that optimal forms emerge from material behavior, not drawing.
-Our AI compresses his life's work into hours.
+Our pipeline is a digital descendant of his method.

 02